openharmony/docs/en/device-dev/subsystems/subsys-build-component.md

 ```

 You need to configure the component name, source code path, function description, mandatory or not, build target, RAM, ROM, output, adapted kernel, configurable features, and dependencies.

+> **NOTE**
+>
+> For details about how to use the HiSysEvent configuration file in component configuration, see [HiSysEvent Logging Configuration](subsys-dfx-hisysevent-logging-config.md).

 When adding a component, you must add the component definition to the JSON file of the corresponding subsystem.
 The component configured for a product must have been defined in a subsystem.
 Otherwise, the verification will fail.